wikiknights/cs-materials/src/intro-to-c/functions/functions-intro.md

+---
-# Creating and Using Functions
+title: Creating and Using Functions

-*Originally created by Idel Martinez in Spring 2021.*
+author: Idel Martinez
+---

 ## **Define**-ing a function.